bronson/valid/README.md

 "3 is not even", "null is not equal to 12", "6 mod 4 is 2".

 There is one exception: JSON validations.
-Because they can return multiple errors, they return an object instead of a string:
+Because they can return multiple errors, they return an object instead of a string.
+The `value` field contains the value that failed to validate.

 ```javascript
     {